 • Porosity

-The composition of boundaries, borders and liminal edges to regulate sensory flows.
+The composition of boundaries, borders and liminal edges in the physical environment to regulate sensory flows.

 • Privateness

 Visitors enact positive territoriality.
-They define personal or group territories in the micro-scale of the body from vantage points.
+They define personal or group territories in the micro-scale of the body with a preference for vantage points.

 The first layer, the experiential process (Figure 1), is structured across four interrelated concepts: Experience, Reward, Connection, Attachment.
-It stems from the understanding that the personalisation of experience in the public realm can generate rewarding sensory phenomena conducive to visitors’ ability to develop positive emotional connections with their environment.
+It expresses the notion that the personalisation of experience in the public interior can generate rewarding sensory phenomena conducive to visitors’ ability to develop positive emotional connections with their environment.
 The cumulative effect of deeply and personally felt experiences can also contribute to emotional attachment to place.

-The framework then reframes this experiential process as a sensory-emotional design process (Figure 2) structured by three interrelated components: Cultivate (visitor-centred experiences), Modulate (desired emotional qualities), Generate (rewarding sensory phenomena).
+The framework then reframes this experiential process as a sensory-emotional design/management process (Figure 2) structured by three interrelated components: Cultivate (visitor-centred experiences), Modulate (desired emotional qualities), Generate (rewarding sensory phenomena).

-Cultivate - This section defines the personalisation of experience, its principles and characteristics (Figure 3).
-A Venn diagram is used to illustrate that these principles are distinctive yet complementary and interdependent.
-It also foregrounds the notion that historical, political, geographical and economic contexts impact design and management practices; they may bring benefits but also create tensions.
+Cultivate - This model defines the personalisation of experience, its principles and characteristics (Figure 3).
+A Venn diagram is used to illustrate that they are distinctive yet complementary and interdependent.
+It also foregrounds the importance of historical, political, geographical and economic contexts because they can impact design and management practices.
+They may bring benefits but also create tensions.

-Modulate - This secion articulates an emotionality model (Figure 4), pointing to grounding and stimulating emotional qualities deemed pertinent to positive individual and collective experiences.
+Modulate - An emotionality model (Figure 4), points to grounding and stimulating emotional qualities deemed pertinent to positive individual and collective experiences.
 This is an invitation to reflect on the emotional tone of the public environment across space and across time.

-Furthermore, the model includes an extensive library of phenomena with corresponding characteristics and introduces qualitative value scales (such as the degree of roughness or smoothness of a surface) to support the evaluation of the rewarding potential of sensory phenomena.
-The list is not exhaustive, but it is as comprehensive as it was possible to achieve through this research.
-It provides a detailed reference to explore the correspondence between spatio and socio-sensory phenomena and desired grounding to stimulating qualities in the physical and social environments.
+The sensory model also includes an extensive library of phenomena with corresponding characteristics, and introduces qualitative value scales (such as the degree of roughness or smoothness of a surface) to support the evaluation of the hedonic tone and rewarding potential of sensory phenomena.
+The list is not exhaustive, but it is as comprehensive as it was possible to achieve at this stage.
+This resource can be used to explore the correspondence between spatio and socio-sensory phenomena and desired grounding to stimulating qualities in the environment.

 Each section of the sensory wheel (Figure 5) is labelled with a symbol.
 The S in Si01, Si02, Si03, through to Si07 stands for sight, the T in T01 and T02 stands for touch, the K in K01 and K02 stands for kinaesthesia, and so forth.
 These codes provide an easy way to connect the wheel with corresponding libraries of phenomena and their attributes.
 Examples of libraries relating to sight and hearing are included below.
-The complete library is organised across fifteen categories.
+The complete library is organised across fifteen categories and available in the PhD thesis.

 Sensory phenomena perceived through sight (Si04 and Si05: Materiality)